Positive Behavioral Interventions and Support

 Respect for ourselves, others & property

 All students participate in positive behavioral lessons where they are introduced to the school wide expectations and work together to individualize the expectations to meet the unique needs of classroom and other settings.
 In addition, school wide activities are used to reinforce the expectations.
-This past year, every student and staff member developed their own way of showcasing the ROAR expectations for a school wide video and also held a logo design contest for the Limelighter T-shirt.
+In the past, we have created school wide videos where every student and staff member developed their own way of showcasing the ROAR expectations, students have designed PAWsitive postcards and we held a logo design contest for the Limelighter T-shirt.

 In order to support students in achieving at their highest level, Lime Kiln offers:

-Each week the sixth, seventh, eighth and related arts teams nominate two students for the Limelighter Award.
+On a regular basis the sixth, seventh, eighth and related arts teams nominate students for the Limelighter Award.
 Students are chosen for consistently exemplifying the ROAR expectations.
 Recipients are awarded a certificate, T-shirt and have their photo taken with the Principal and Assistant Principal.
-The photos are displayed in the main hallway.
+The photos are displayed in the hallway.
 In addition, a letter from the Principal and Assistant Principal is sent home specifically explaining the reasons the student was awarded Limelighters.

 Minor Incident Reports (MIRs) are given to students when they do not demonstrate Respect or Responsibility.
 MIRs are an opportunity for students to change a behavior before an office referral becomes necessary.
 Students will sign the MIR to acknowledge that they understand what they did wrong, and the staff person will contact the student’s parent or guardian and assign an appropriate consequence.
 Refusing to sign an MIR may result in an office referral.